"A Home for Generations"July 2010, Timber Home Living

 As one of the partners in Strongbow Construction, Jay was elected to design and construct the custom home.
 Previously a log-home builder, he opted for timber-frame construction to simplify the maintenance of the home while still allowing it to live large.
-He worked with architect Matt Franklin at M.T.N Architects/PrecisionCraft Log & Timber Homes to create a design that would fit the tricky site he had purchased with Zip and create a comfortable environment.
+He worked with architect Matt Franklin at M.T.N Design/PrecisionCraft Log & Timber Homes to create a design that would fit the tricky site he had purchased with Zip and create a comfortable environment.

 The key to such a plan is flexibility.
 "You’re going to want to have lots of different sorts of spaces," the architect explains, "to accommodate different tasks and recreation at the same time so multiple families can use and really enjoy the space."
 One shinning example is the play room, deliberately located above the garage to let night owls play without disrupting those who prefer an earlier bedtime.